xxjcaxx/ChessAIThon/documentacion/chessAIthon-documentation/docs/intro.md

 This document will detail the development of key components, including:

-    A comprehensive online database: This dynamic repository will feature real-life chess scenarios and allow users to propose solutions, ultimately aggregating student and player contributions to train an AI.
-The system will leverage the Chess.js library for displaying legal moves and enable data export for archiving and version control.
+- A comprehensive online database: This dynamic repository will feature real-life chess scenarios and allow users to propose solutions, ultimately aggregating student and player contributions to train an AI.
+The system will displaying boards, legal moves and enable data export for archiving and version control.

-The Chess Artificial Intelligence Hackathon platform: This innovative competition will challenge students to use automated tools or create their own to train an AI with their documented chess moves, fostering a holistic understanding of chess strategy, computational thinking, data structures, version control, AI models, and cloud computing.
+- The Chess Artificial Intelligence Hackathon platform: This innovative competition will challenge students to use automated tools or create their own to train an AI with their documented chess moves, fostering a holistic understanding of chess strategy, computational thinking, data structures, version control, AI models, and cloud computing.

 By focusing on these practical applications, ChessAIThon aims to provide VET students with a more comprehensive learning experience that goes beyond basic programming, incorporating essential aspects such as effective data management, version control, and a deeper exploration of AI concepts not commonly encountered at this educational level.
 This technical memory serves as a testament to the project's commitment to preparing students for the technical demands of contemporary workplaces and fostering a new generation of skilled professionals in AI and frontend development.